 New Brunswick, NJ 08903-2681

 Protein can come from dairy products, meats, poultry, fish, nuts, legumes, and soy.
-They are an important part of our daily diets and something our bodies need, in order provide amino acids to:
+Our bodies use them to:

 Full fat dairy products (whole milk, yogurt, cheese), poultry skin, and many cuts of red meat are high in saturated fat.
-Saturated and trans fats raise blood cholesterol, in particular they raise bad (LDL) cholesterol and triglycerides, while lowering good (HDL) cholesterol.
-A high level of bad cholesterol in the blood is a major risk factor for coronary artery disease (CAD), which can lead to a heart attack.
-Choosing leaner meats and low- or non-fat dairy products and watching your portion sizes can help reduce this risk without completely eliminating these foods.
+Saturated and trans fats raise bad (LDL) cholesterol and triglycerides, while lowering good (HDL) cholesterol.
+A high level of LDL in the blood raises the risk of coronary artery disease (CAD).
+This can lead to a heart attack.
+You can lower the risk by choosing lean meats and low- or non-fat dairy products and watching your serving sizes.

-On the other hand, plant based proteins, like legumes have very little saturated fat.
-These are good to incorporate into your diet so that you get enough protein without cholesterol risks.
+Plant based proteins like legumes are a good option.
+They have little saturated fat.
+You can add them to your meals so that you get enough protein without cholesterol risks.

 Fish has less total fat and saturated fat than meat and poultry.
-Although some fish are high in fat, the fat is mostly omega-3 fatty acids—a type of polyunsaturated fat.
+Some fish are high in fat, but this fat is mostly omega-3 fatty acids—a type of polyunsaturated fat.
 Unsaturated fats, both mono and poly, are heart healthy.
-Omega-3s are believed to help prevent arteries from hardening and to help prevent blood from clotting and sticking to artery walls.
-Omega-3s may help prevent atherosclerosis and heart attacks.
+Omega-3s are thought to help keep arteries from hardening and to help keep blood from clotting and sticking to artery walls.
+Omega-3s may also help lower the risk of atherosclerosis and heart attacks.

-Dark meat fish contain higher amounts of omega-3 fatty acids.
-It is important to note that although eating fish has more evidence for benefits, fish oil supplements have not been proven to carry the same benefits.
+Dark meat fish have higher amounts of omega-3 fatty acids.
+Keep in mind that fish oil pills have not been proven to have the same benefits.

 Keeping your blood pressure within normal limits will also help keep your heart healthy.
-The Dietary Approaches to Stop Hypertension (DASH) diet (and the DASH-Sodium diet) have shown to reduce blood pressure in people with hypertension.
-DASH incorporates low-fat dairy, lean meat, fish, poultry, eggs, and whole grains as part of a well-rounded diet.
+The DASH diet (and the DASH-Sodium diet) have been shown to lower blood pressure in people with hypertension.
+It does this with low-fat dairy, lean meat, fish, poultry, eggs, and whole grains.

-The American Heart Association recommends eating no more than 6 ounces of cooked (2 servings) per day of fish, shellfish, poultry (without skin), or trimmed lean meat.
-A typical serving is 3 ounces, which is about the size of a deck of cards.
-This is equal to:
+The American Heart Association says we should eat no more than 5.5 ounces of fish, shellfish, poultry (without skin), or trimmed lean meat per day.
+A serving is 3 ounces, which is about the size of a deck of cards.
+This is the same as:

-Again, in order to get the benefits of omega-3 fatty acids, eat at least 2 servings (1 serving = 3 ounces) of fish per week.
-Those high in omega-3 fatty acids include:
+You should also eat at least 2 servings (1 serving = 3 ounces) of fish per week to get the benefits of omega-3 fatty acids.
+Fish high in omega-3 fatty acids are:

-Certain types of fish may have high mercury levels.
-If you plan on becoming pregnant, are pregnant, or are a nursing mother, you should avoid shark, swordfish, tilefish and king mackerel.
-Updates about fish and mercury exposure can be found at the Environmental Protection Agency Fish Consumption Advisories website.
+Some fish have high mercury levels.
+If you plan on getting pregnant, are pregnant, or are a nursing mother, you should not eat shark, swordfish, tilefish and king mackerel.
+You can learn more about fish and mercury exposure at the Environmental Protection Agency Fish Consumption Advisories website.

-Shellfish can be higher in cholesterol than other kinds of fish, so make an effort to limit how much you eat.
+Shellfish can be higher in cholesterol than other kinds of fish, so try to limit how much you eat.

-Beans and peas are the mature forms of legumes, which are very versatile.
-They are also great sources of protein, dietary fiber, and can be counted as a vegetable or a protein serving.
-Here are some easy ways to add legumes to your daily diet:
+Beans and peas are the mature forms of legumes.
+They are great sources of protein, dietary fiber, and can be counted as a vegetable or a protein serving.
+Here are some ways to add them:

-Nuts are another plant protein, so toss a handful on vegetables, in stir fry, or in yogurt.
+Nuts are also plant protein, so toss a handful on vegetables, in stir fry, or in yogurt.
 They are good for you and the crunch adds extra texture.

-Dairy products are an additional source of protein but can also have a lot of saturated fats.
-If you already eat or drink dairy products, make some changes by using dairy products like low- or non-fat milk, yogurt, or cheese.
+Dairy products are an added source of protein but can also have a lot of saturated fats.
+People who eat or drink dairy products should use low- or non-fat milk, yogurt, or cheese.

-Making drastic changes rarely work out.
-Take a few of these tips and start to work them into your everyday menu.
-Healthy eating does not have to be boring or exclude all your favorite foods.
-Watch your portion sizes on foods that are higher in saturated fats and look for ways to substitute healthier proteins or fats in your favorite recipes.
-You may find the healthier version tastes just as good!
+Take a few of these tips and start to work them into your daily menu.
+Healthy eating does not have to be boring or leave out all your favorite foods.
+Watch your serving sizes on foods that are higher in saturated fats and look for ways to swap them with healthier proteins or fats in your favorite meals.
+You may find the healthier versions taste just as good!

 American Academy of Nutrition and Dietetics